Future of the Forest

 - What is changing the flow of the sap in Wisconsin?There are fewer days where the temperatures fall in the right range of cold (below freezing) and warm.

-Next, use the sap flow interactive, right, to explore how the sap flow days may change in the future as the climate of New England changes.
+Next, use the sap flow interactive, below, to explore how the sap flow days may change in the future as the climate of New England changes.
 The Historic Sap Flow Window is the time period in which the maple sugar season traditionally has taken place in New England.
 To get a sense of the changes predicted for the maple sugar industry, in the coming century, try the following: select a city and begin with the Present temperature, then change scenarios to see how climate change may shift the sap flow "window" earlier and earlier in the year.

 - Click on a city.
 Note: Ithaca, N.Y. is the default city.

 - Choose an emissions scenario.
 Present, High, or Low.
 The map will depict possible temperature patterns given the scenario.